Let’s speak on inflation, BJP leader kept silent on SP spokesperson’s talk, anchor also took a dig at Amit Shah and asked this question

 During the TV debate, the anchor asked the BJP spokesperson, “You will remember that you came with the agenda of development but when Amit Shah speaks in the rally, why does he not talk of development?
 They talk about Article 370, they talk about triple talaq.
 Mathura’s agenda comes in the election, Ramlala’s issue was already going on.
 Whereas Akhilesh Yadav tells what schemes the SP was bringing in Kannauj and the BJP did not do all that.

 On this question, the BJP spokesperson told the anchor, “Did you listen to Amit Shah’s full speech?
 And is it wrong to talk about abrogation of Article 370?
-During this, the BSP spokesperson asked many questions one by one.
+During this, the BSP spokesperson asked many questions to the BJP spokesperson.
 Samajwadi Party spokesperson also asked KK Sharma to speak only on inflation.
 However, the BJP spokesperson kept on repeatedly saying that silence everyone first, otherwise how will he be able to speak his mind.

 #Lets #speak #inflation #BJP #leader #silent #spokespersons #talk #anchor #dig #Amit #Shah #asked #question